natthakrit/prefix-string/README.md

 # Project Name: CommonStringPrefix Web Application
 Project Overview
 CommonStringPrefix is a web application designed to help users find the longest common prefix from a set of entered strings.
 Users can enter strings separated by commas, and the app will calculate and display the longest common prefix.
-This application is perfect for those looking to find commonalities in text or software development tasks.

 # Key Features
 Longest Common Prefix Search: Users can input a list of strings separated by commas to find the longest common prefix.